klundberg/klundberg.github.io/_posts/2015-04-15-capturing-objects-weakly-in-instance-method-references-in-swift.md

                weakify(self, MemoryCache.persistToDisk))
 {% endhighlight %}

 If it's desirable for the memory cache to deallocate before this operation gets the chance to run on the background queue, this will make sure it happens safely.
-The weakify function we need to implement for this is simple:
+The weakify function we need to implement for this use case is simple:

 {% highlight swift %}
 func weakify <T: AnyObject>(owner: T, f: T->()->()) -> () -> () {